 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

-Hopefully you’ve solved the audio delay issue with the solutions above.
+So this is how to fix audio delay on Windows PC.
 If you have alternative methods or any other questions, feel free to share with us in the comment area below.